hriewe/emailEncryptor/README.md

 * More secure forms of encryption / choose from multiple different ciphers

 * Image support!
 (Distorting images to the point where no one can tell what they were)

+### Update Notes
+* emailEncryptor now takes the encrypted string and reverses it before it sends the email.
+This adds another layer to the encryption and makes it a little harder to crack.